MohamadMansouri/funcDiffEval/README.md

 This project aims to evaluate different existing function diffing techniques.
 It was created as a a semester prokect in [Eurecom engineering school](https://www.eurecom.fr/en) and was supported by [Talos](https://talosintelligence.com/) team.

-You can find a slides about project [here](https://docs.google.com/presentation/d/1aI-6vw450eXXJht2bDZ91WQZxub33vv4mMdgqYt__eI/edit?usp=sharing)
+You can find the slides about the project [here](https://docs.google.com/presentation/d/1aI-6vw450eXXJht2bDZ91WQZxub33vv4mMdgqYt__eI/edit?usp=sharing)

 Contributions are thankfully appreciated :)